|Address:||545-589 Balmoral Street|

 |Tours:||Part of the QR Code Tour|

-As implied in the project’s moniker, the structure possesses village-like aspect, one accentuated by its courtyard, exterior staircases, balconies and alleyways.
+As implied in the project’s moniker, the structure has a village-like aspect, one accentuated by its courtyard, exterior staircases, balconies and alleyways.
 On the one hand, with its irregularity (in plan and elevation) and materiality, this appearance recalls vernacular arrangements such as historic mediterranean Greek settlements and even urban complexes found in Africa and the Middle East.
-On the other Centre Village also looks something like the early modernist constructions such as the Stuttgart housing project the Weissenhof Estate, thrown in a blender.
-As at Stuttgart – and in Greece – the use of humble stucco here is a gesture to economic necessity, but this choice is also aestheticized.
+On the other, Centre Village also looks something like the early modernist constructions such as the Stuttgart housing project the Weissenhof Estate, thrown in a blender.
+As at Stuttgart – and in Greece – the use of humble stucco here is a gesture to economic necessity, but this choice is also aestheticised.
 The neo-modernist irregular design also recalls the divergent modernism of post-war architects such as Aldo van Eyck, even as a core functionalism echoes more closely modern practices of the interwar period.
 The use of orange as a punctuation mark and the unusual array of windows also speaks to contemporary trends and practices, paralleling Los Angeles condominium development Habitat 15 by Predock Frane Architects, winner of a 2009 American Institute of Architects Design Award.

 Designed to make the most of space, material and daylight, the units have rich and playful compositions made from simple, compact and easy-to-build 8'x12' modules and cantilevered 14’ x 12’ modules for larger living areas that offer broader views.
 The modules are stacked and interlocked to create diverse unit configurations that vary from 375 square feet for a one-bedroom unit, to 875 square feet for four-bedroom units.
 Since the rooms of each unit are distributed over several floors, even small apartments have plenty of privacy, which was an important factor since several of the residents are multigenerational families.